katjawittfoth/Aligned_Yoga_App/README.md

 * User logs in and selects which pose to evaluate
-* App provides instructions on how to execute the pose Once ready, the user records a video of themselves doing the pose within the app (using webcam) Video is automatically processed using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), an open-source, deep learning-based library for keypoint detection developed at Carnegie Mellon University.
+* App provides instructions on how to execute the pose
+* Once ready, the user records a video of themselves doing the pose within the app (using webcam)
+* Video is automatically processed using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose), an open-source, deep learning library for keypoint detection developed at Carnegie Mellon University.
-* The app uses the keypoints from OpenPose as features to classify different pose faults using a rule-based algorithm.
+* The app uses these keypoints from OpenPose as features to classify different pose faults using a rule-based algorithm.
 * Feedback is provided to the user on how they can safely improve their pose.

 <i> Note that the app's website is not currently available due to the high cost of running AWS EC2 instance.</i>